buildonomy/animistic-agency/40_design/procedures.md

   senses, the calls and calls answered its sensory inputs, its binds become its actions.
 - With data like this, each party becomes an informed participant within the substrates they participate in, aware of the entities (individual and egregore) they participate within and with.

+## Calls and Binds

+Each procedural step operates as a set of calls, binds and resulting transform type signatures.

+How we can synthesize lifecycles, egregores, and bayesian mechanics within a call and bind mechanic.

+## Apps don't solve problems

+Why yet another screen interface is not going to solve collective sense-making.
+Instead, we need to offload intention to something that has a different attention and perception than you, then dialogue with that thing.
+The format of the dialogue probably should NOT be human language per-se, but something that is differently legible.
+Procedures as intentions possibly?
+What if we had alternating daily stand ups: one day where we each dialogue with our collective egregore impersonated, the other where we dialogue together as the egregore's substrate?

+## Technology and agency
+New technology has two effects on agency.
+It changes the markov blankets of existing agents thereby changing their consciousness, and/or it introduces new agents by changing the collective dynamics within a substrate, introducing new egregores from those interactions.